 - It may take up to a full month for you to start feeling any type of marked difference physically or emotionally

 - In the coming weeks after fertilization, you will likely experience symptoms such as tender breasts, frequent urination, nausea, and fatigue

 - Week one is a perfect time for you to start preparing for the future and making any lifestyle changes such as quitting smoking

 - Coffee should be capped at 16 ounces per day for your health and the health of your baby

 - Environmental toxins can affect gestations (pregnancy) profoundly.
 If you think you may be pregnant, among your first course of actions should be eliminating as much exposure to toxins as possible.
 Airborne toxins can come from paint, tobacco, bleach, aerosol products such as hairspray and various cleaners.
 Among the worst culprits affecting pregnancy are lead and mercury.
 Stay away from chipped paint that may contain lead and install a simple water filter on your kitchen sink to ensure you are using lead-free water.
 Mercury can be found in much of the seafood we eat, so experts recommend that pregnant women limit seafood intake to low-mercury seafood such as pollock, cod, shrimp, sardines, tilapia, trout – and only once a week

 - Toxic materials in the environment and body are detrimental to fertility and gestation.
 The first week of pregnancy is the ideal time to stop smoking, stop drinking and remove any chemical toxins from your daily environment.
 Chemical toxins can include paint and aerosol sprays.
 Doctors often tell women thinking about conception to “think pregnant” and “act pregnant” before they are pregnant.

-Week 1 To-do List and Reminders
+To-do List and Reminders at 1 Weeks Pregnant